jasp-stats/jaspBain/inst/help/BainAnovaBayesian.md

 bain ANOVA
 ==========================

 bain (Bayesian informative hypotheses evaluation) ANOVA allows you to evaluate (informative) hypotheses using the Bayes factor.
 A simple example would be the Bayesian evaluation of H0: m1 = m2 = m3 versus H1: m1 > m2 > m3 versus Hu: no restrictions on the three means.
+Read Hoijtink, Mulder, van Lissa, and Gu (2019) for an introduction to bain.
+Bain has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bain/.

 ### Specification of the bain ANOVA

 - Choose the dependent variable from the variable list and move it to the Dependent Variable box.
 Note that, the name of the dependent variable has to start with a letter and may further consist of letters, numbers and _
 - Choose the factor from the variable list and move it to the Fixed Factors box.
 Note that, the factor name has to start with a letter and may further consist of letters, numbers and _ Note furthermore that, all groups have to be collected in ONE factor.
 If you have, for example, a factor with the levels young-old and a factor with the levels female-male, you have to create ONE new factor with the levels youngfemale, oldfemale, youngmale, oldmale.
 The levels are indicated by numbers or have names that start with a letter and may further consist of letters, numbers and _
 - Set the seed equal to an integer number to create a repeatable random number sequence.
 It is recommended to run analyses with two different seeds to ensure stability of the results.
+- The default value for fraction is equal to 1.
+It renders a Bayes factor that somewhat favors the null-hypothesis.
+If, additionally, values of 2 and 3 are used, you execute a so-called sensitivity analysis (see the tutorial by Hoijtink, Mulder, van Lissa, and Gu, 2019).
 - When you execute bain ANOVA for the first time tick both additional statistics and both plots.
 When you return to bain ANOVA you will know what each of these four options renders and you can tick only the options you need.
 - By default 95% credible intervals will be presented in the results.
 If desired the degree of belief (by default 95%) can be changed.
 - When you tick model constraints a box opens in which you can specify the hypotheses you want to evaluate.
 You need to adhere to the following specification rules: